vseryakov/backendjs/README.md

   The following parameters can be used:
   - `prefix` - must be specified, this defines the icons namespace
   - `type` is used to specify unique icon created with such type which can be any string.
+  - `_ext` - image extension, like png or jpg if it was saved with it previously

 - `/icon/put`